wx13/jedi/doc/manual.md

 	jedi -s my_extension.rb ...

 All we did was rewrite the suspend method in a separate file.
 This new method overwrites the old one on start-up.
+An alternative to using the '-s' flag, is to place the extension file in the src directory.
+Then running 'run_jedi.rb' or 'make_jedi.rb' will automatically include this files.
+One caveat is that the files are loaded in alphabeticall order.